-Anyone who knows me knows I’m not quite as “full throttle” at The Savy Agency as I used to be – having two busy toddlers to chase after will do that to you.
-Thank heavens it does, and thank heavens we’ve grown and now have excellent creative staff onboard to do some of the full throttle for me.
-But prior to this brief hiatus, I was often asked about my work ethic – you know, the one that keeps you in the office long after dark and up before the birds.
-Pushing to get the job done, grow the business and make the clients happy that make the business possible.
+Anyone who knows me knows I’m not quite as “full throttle” at Savy Agency as I used to be.
+Having two busy toddlers to chase after will do that to you.
+Thank goodness it does.
+And thank goodness we’ve grown and now have excellent creative staff onboard to do some of the full throttle for me.
+But prior to this hiatus, I was often asked about my work ethic.
+You know, the one that keeps you in the office long after dark and up before the birds.
+Pushing to get the job done, to grow the business and make the clients happy that make the business possible.
 My response was usually something like this.

 Be willing to do something different.

 The quicker you do what you need to, the sooner you can get on with it and do what you enjoy doing.
 Some call this “eating that frog” or doing the hardest and most important task of the day first, before anything else.

 If you were to sample successful business owners, coaches or other individuals that you consider successful, and ask them “How do you build a brand that’s successful?”, you’d generally find they have the results they have because they’re also willing to do what others aren’t, to live a life that others don’t.
 I recently read of a self study by Michael Ellsberg looking at how the best in business do what they do.
 From Ellsberg’s book, The Education of Millionaires, you find that successful people leapfrog their peers without any formal credentials.
 Why?
 Because they do something different.

 “In the words of Alfonso Bedoya in The Treasure of the Sierra Madre: “Badges?
 We ain’t got no badges.
 We don’t need no badges!
 I don’t have to show you any stinkin’ badges!”
 I can tell you from my formal undergraduate and graduate studies in business that anything I “got” from the business world, I got by pushing open doors, asking questions that others weren’t, and bending the rules.